Use materialized views in Databricks SQL

 Materialized views are powerful for data processing workloads such as extract, transform, and load (ETL) processing.
 Materialized views provide a simple, declarative way to process data for compliance, corrections, aggregations, or general change data capture (CDC).
 Materialized views reduce cost and improve query latency by pre-computing slow queries and frequently used computations.
 Materialized views also enable easy-to-use transformations by cleaning, enriching, and denormalizing base tables.
 Materialized views can reduce costs while providing a simplified end-user experience because, in some cases, they can incrementally compute changes from the base tables.

-Materialized views were first supported in the Databricks Lakehouse with the launch of Delta Live Tables.
-When you create a materialized view in a Databricks SQL warehouse, a Delta Live Tables pipeline is created to process refreshes to the materialized view.
-You can monitor the status of refresh operations in the Delta Live Tables UI, the Delta Live Tables API, or the Delta Live Tables CLI.
+Materialized views were first supported in Databricks with the launch of Delta Live Tables.
+When you create a materialized view in a Databricks SQL warehouse, a serverless pipeline is created to process refreshes to the materialized view.
+You can monitor the status of refresh operations in the Delta Live Tables UI or the pipelines API.
 See View the status of a materialized view refresh.

 Requirements

-You must use a Unity Catalog-enabled workspace to create and refresh materialized views.
+You must use a Unity Catalog-enabled pro or serverless SQL warehouse.

-To learn about restrictions when using materialized views with Databricks SQL, see Limitations.
+To learn about other restrictions on using materialized views, see Limitations.

 Create a materialized view